Surfboard fins are seriously confusing right?

 Below is a breakdown of the most common surfboard fin set-ups.

-TYPES OF FIN SET-UPS
+TYPES OF SURFBOARD FIN SETUPS

 In modern surfing, there are literally endless combinations of fin set ups.